 I’ll admit it: I enjoy marketing my books.
 For me, thinking up fresh ways to get the word out about my novels is almost as much fun as creating the story and the characters.

 The party lasted three days, and included video clips from the authors who endorsed my novel welcoming people to my party -- clips that in themselves ended up being a fantastic marketing tool.
-(Imagine a #1 bestselling author wishing me well and saying how much he loved my book!)
-Other video clips are just for fun -- a montage of authors (including another #1 bestseller) on what their characters would think of my novel.
+(Imagine seeing and hearing a #1 New York Times bestselling author wishing me well and saying how much he loved my book!)
+Other video clips are just for fun -- a montage of authors (including another #1 New York Times bestseller) offering their opinions on what their characters would think of my novel.

 I started planning the party a year in advance, lining up Penguin swag from my publisher, Penguin (the book is set in Antarctica, so items featuring the Penguin logo were particularly appropriate), and traveling to conferences, where I filmed most of the author video clips.